mmw/react-password-strength/README.md

   - Passing in `className` will amend to the existing classes
   - The remaining props will be ignored

+#### userInputs

+- An array of strings that zxcvbn will treat as an extra dictionary.

 ### Classes

 _All styling is applied with CSS classes to allow custom styling and overriding._